nobi-nata/Medical-Insurance-Cost-Prediction/README.md

 2. Deployed on Render - Cloud based platform.

 3. Dataset is trained on various regression alogorithms like linear regression, logistic, random forest, gradient boosting, SVM and the best accuracy alogrithms is selected.

+# If want to run locally
+1. Clone the repo
+2. use streamlit run med.py